vkdolea/age-system/README.md

 You can now look at [AGE System (unofficial) wiki](https://github.com/vkdolea/age-system/wiki) to understand how to use the game system

 ## Features
+- Two possible Character sheet - one Complete and another condensed, ideal for NPCs and quick character overview
 - Different color schemes
 - Checkboxes to identify primary and secondary abilities
 - Checkbox to select last ability leveled up